Crystalwarrior/KFO-Server/README.md

   - If you know what a virtual environment is and your system supports it, it is recommended that you use one, such as [Anaconda](https://www.continuum.io/downloads) for Windows, or [virtualenv](https://virtualenv.pypa.io/en/stable/) for everyone else (it runs itself using Python).
 If you do not know what a virtual environment is, you may skip this point.
   - If you have Python 3.6 or lower, you will be prompted on server launch to update to a newer version of Python.
 That is because the server requires Python 3.7 or higher.
 Follow instructions under Updating to update your Python version.
 * Open Command Prompt, PowerShell or your preferred terminal, and change to the directory where you downloaded TsuserverDR to.
 You can do this in two ways:
-  - Go up one folder above the TsuserverDR folder, Shift + right click the TsuserverDR folder, and click `Open PowerShell window here`.
+  - On Windows, go up one folder above the TsuserverDR folder, Shift + right click the TsuserverDR folder, and click `Open PowerShell window here`.
 This is the easiest method.
-  - Copy the path of the TsuserverDR folder, open the terminal, and type in `cd "[paste here]"`, excluding the brackets, but including the quotation marks if the path contains spaces.
+  - On most operating systems, copy the path of the TsuserverDR folder, open the terminal, and type in `cd "[paste here]"`, excluding the brackets, but including the quotation marks if the path contains spaces.
-* Install PyYAML and dependencies by typing in the following in the terminal you just opened:
+* Install PyYAML and dependencies by typing in the following two commands in the terminal you just opened:
   ```
+  python -m pip install --upgrade pip
   python -m pip install --user -r requirements.txt
   ```

   If you are using Windows and have both Python 2 and 3 installed, you may do the following:
   ```
+  py -3 -m pip install --upgrade pip
   py -3 -m pip install --user -r requirements.txt
   ```

   This operation should not require administrator privileges, unless you decide to remove the `--user` option.

 * Rename the folder `config_sample` to `config` and edit the values in the provided YAML files to your liking.
 Be sure to check the YAML files for syntax errors after you are done. *Use spaces only; do not use tabs.*

 ### Running